-The air filter is located behind the return air grille in the hallway.
-The air filter should be cleaned or replaced at least 2-3 times during the heating season.
+The air filters are located in the return air plenum adjacent to the furnace.
+The air filters should be cleaned or replaced at least 2-3 times during the heating season.

 8.13 DUCTS

 The ducts are constructed out of sheet metal and flex duct.
 The ducts are properly installed and are performing their intended function.